eadred/V2_API/README.md

 URL: https://api.dome9.com/cloudsecuritygroup/{groupid} <br \>
 METHOD: DELETE <br \>

-* groupid: The groupid in the URL can be either the internal id or the external id. <br \>
+* groupid: The groupid in the URL can be either the security group's Dome9 internal Id or the AWS external Id. <br \>

 ####Response